 But new ways of thinking and collaborating are required in this decade, because of the urgent need for the swift and widespread commercialisation and adoption at scale of existing and emerging zero and low-emission technologies.
 The Net Zero Initiative is about accelerating the path to net zero through innovative partnerships for the benefit of all.
 We invite you to work with us.

-- We are helping create an emissions-free aviation sector through optimising fuel efficiencies, aircraft design, adoption of hydrogen fuel cells and the development of battery and hybrid engines.
+- We are helping to create an emissions-free aviation sector by optimising fuel efficiencies, aircraft design, adoption of hydrogen fuel cells and the development of battery and hybrid engines

-- We are assisting the construction industry to create net zero buildings, as well as develop and integrate new materials – such as green steel and green concrete – that improve longevity, and reduce waste and the environmental impact of the construction industry.
+- We are developing new construction materials – such as green steel and green concrete – that improve longevity while reducing waste and environmental impact.

-- Through the creation of digital twins of facilities, we are enabling manufacturing and construction organisations to iterate designs in real-time, improving efficiency, emissions and costs.
+- Through the creation of digital twins of facilities, we are enabling manufacturing and construction organisations to analyse and adapt designs in real-time, improving efficiency, emissions and costs.

-- We combine state-of-the-art sensors, data processing and modelling to create digital twins of wind farms, enabling operators to optimise their performance in changing environmental conditions, extend their lifespan and increase the consistency of renewable energy generated.
+- We are using state-of-the-art sensors, data processing and modelling to create digital twins of wind farms to their performance in changing environmental conditions, extend their lifespan and increase the consistency of energy generation.

-- We are working with industry across multiple sectors to develop next-generation batteries with greater storage capacity and a longer lifespan, reducing the environmental impact of battery technology while enabling the integration of batteries into multiple energy systems.
+- We are working with industry across multiple sectors to develop next-generation batteries with greater storage capacity and a longer lifespan, reducing the environmental impact while enabling battery integration into a wide variety of energy systems.

 - We are working with insurance companies to develop policies that will enable the emergence of a robust CO2 removal industry.

-- We are working with energy providers to develop technology that will enable sustainable carbon capture from the environment for safe storage through geosequestration.
+- We are working with energy providers to develop geosequestration technology that will enable sustainable capture and safe storage of atmospheric carbon.

 - We are working with multiple industry partners to recycle waste plastic into valuable new products throughout the domestic and international supply chains, without the need to retrofit existing manufacturing equipment.

-- We are working with government to create incentives for the uptake of low-emission technologies, products and services; carbon accounting systems to measure the impact of technology and infrastructure changes on emissions, and to navigate the impact of technologies across industry and society.
+- We are developing carbon accounting systems that will measure the impact of technology and infrastructure changes on emissions, and which will help navigate the impact of such technologies across industry and society.

-- We are developing technology for the sustainable production of ammonia used in hospitals and water treatment plants.
+- We are developing technology for the sustainable production of ammonia used in hospitals, water treatment plants and in agriculture.

-- We are developing nanomaterials to build the next generation of batteries, create stronger, more durable materials, and enable us to affordably retrofit our existing gas infrastructure so it can safely transport hydrogen.
+- We are developing nanomaterials to build the next generation of batteries; create stronger, more durable materials; and enable the affordable retrofit of existing gas infrastructure to safely transport hydrogen.

-- We are working with young people to understand the impacts of climate anxiety and address the future mental health implications and infrastructure we will need to support them in a world with a changing climate.
+- We are working with young people to understand the impacts of climate anxiety and address the future mental health implications and identify appropriate support structures.

-- We are educating the current and future workforce, and building strategic leadership capabilities and organisations to tackle this critical global challenge.
+- We are educating the current and future workforce while building strategic leadership capabilities and organisations to tackle this critical global challenge.